jaredliux/firstRepo/README.md

 # firstRepo
-# This is my repository on Github, hope I'll soon get used to this.
+# This is my first repository on Github, hope I'll soon get used to it.